 - Interested in our company but not looking for a new position

 This work allowed us to develop appropriate messaging and calls to action for each group.
 For example, we invited those who were actively searching to submit an application, while those who weren’t actively searching could sign up for our newsletter.
 This helped candidates stay connected without feeling pressure to take a step that was beyond their interest level.

-But we didn’t just personalise the journey path – we customised content within each journey for each prospect.
-Marketing Cloud allowed us to store a host of data in our system and incorporate those data points into our campaigns to help prospects feel like they were having a conversation with us.
-For instance, we knew the departments and job titles they were interested in, so we customised updates to those areas.
-We also personalised content based on a prospect’s office location.
+But we didn’t just personalize the journey path – we customized content within each journey for each prospect.
+Marketing Cloud allowed us to store a host of data in our system and incorporate those data points into our campaigns to help prospects feel like they’re having a conversation with us.
+For instance, we knew the departments and job titles they were interested in, so we customized updates to those areas.
+We also personalized content based on a prospect’s office location.
 This was important since the company has a global presence, and each office manages reopening and hiring protocols based on location.

-By June, the recruiting team was already seeing an uptick in relevant leads compared with the pandemic's start, and continued to use Journey Builder to track engagement, update current paths and add new ones.
+By June, the recruiting team was already seeing an uptick in relevant leads compared with the pandemic’s start.
+And they continue to use Journey Builder to track engagement, update current paths, and add new ones.
 As marketers, we should always be willing to adapt our customer journeys to ensure that every communication resonates.

 We didn’t shy away from talking about the coronavirus or Black Lives Matter movement in our recruiting content.
 We shared our company statements and related resources.
 And we highlighted our culture of inclusion.
 I believe this intentional focus on messaging combined with the strategic use of Marketing Cloud tools contributed to our increase in relevant leads.

 I know firsthand how difficult it is to rely on manual email sends for distributing different messages to multiple audiences.
-It’s also nearly impossible to personalise messages this way.
+It’s also nearly impossible to personalize messages this way.